radiantlogic-v8/documentation-new/documentation/configuration/synchronization/transformations.md

 **Approver Email Notifications**

 To enable email alerts for approvers, SMTP must be configured.
-1. Navigate to the RadiantOne Main Control Panel > Settings tab > Monitoring > Email Alerts Settings.
+1. Navigate to the Classic Control Panel > Settings tab > Monitoring > Email Alerts Settings.
 2. Enter your SMTP settings (host, port, user, password, from email and to email) in the Email Alerts (SMTP Settings) section.
 3. Click **Save**.
 4. If you would like to test your settings, click **Send Test Email**.